 Dr. Karl James Moo Young, D.O., is a board-certified specialist in internal medicine.
 This provider has previously treated wound care patients for 13 years in Lumberton, North Carolina.
 He progressed to be the medical director of Southeastern Wound Healing Center UNC for the past 8 years.

 He graduated from Ohio University Heritage College of Osteopathic Medicine in 1989.
 He practiced medicine for a total of 34 years in North Carolina and Ohio.

 Wound Care Nurse

 I have been a Registered Nurse for 25 years with a strong history of wound and ostomy care in multiple Home care settings and Wound Clinic and Hospital wound care.
 More recently, I have worked part-time as a wound treatment nurse in several long-term care facilities, so basically have worked wound and ostomy care in all patient care settings across the span of all ages and stages.
 I worked for KCI Wound VAC independent distributor, Medical Treatment Systems, twice during this time, both in their home care division and acute care setting, training nurses and doctors on KCI Wound VAC use and techniques for success.
 I attended Emory University Wound, Ostomy and Continence Education Program in the fall of 2007, graduating with a certificate for WOC Nursing.
 I am currently nationally certified in wound care.

 My weakness is animals.
 I am an animal lover and want to bring them home with me.
-I have lived in the Robeson County area for 17 years.
+I have lived in the Robeson County area for 18 years.
 Before that, I lived in Baltimore, Maryland.
 However, I am a California native.
 I have three adult children.
 I have been enjoying my stay in Fayetteville, North Carolina.
 I especially like how friendly people are here and enjoy interacting with them daily.